Bodrum – beaches & hot nightlife

-Grown from its origins as a fairly sleepy fishing village, Bodrum is now one of the top tourist destinations in this part of the country, and rightly so.
+Grown from its origins as a reasonably sleepy fishing village, Bodrum is now one of the top tourist destinations in this part of the country.

-Its combination of scenery, beaches, culture, history, shopping, restaurants, and nightlife all go to attract many thousands of tourists every year, and despite it being a top tourist destination Bodrum hasn’t suffered over-development.
+Its combination of scenery, beaches, culture, history, shopping, restaurants and nightlife attracts thousands of tourists every year.

-The bustling harbour is home to many of the traditional gulet style boats that Turkey is famous for, and they vary in size and use.
+The bustling harbour is home to many of the traditional gulet boats.

-Some of the smaller ones head in and out a couple of times per day during the peak season, taking tourists on boat cruises around and beyond Bodrum harbour.
+Some smaller ones go out a couple of times per day during the peak season, taking tourists on boat cruises around and beyond Bodrum harbour.

-Then there are the larger ones, kitted out and ready to head off for a Blue Cruise with multiple cabins, a full complement of staff, and plenty of space for relaxing.
+The larger ones head off for a Blue Cruise with multiple cabins, a full complement of staff, and plenty of space for relaxing.

-But, whether you’re starting your cruise from here, or you’re planning to visit as a stop on a Blue Cruise, there are plenty of attractions in this Turkish town to keep you busy for several days at least.
+But, whether you’re starting your cruise from here, or you’re planning to visit as a stop on a Blue Cruise, there are plenty of attractions in this Turkish town to keep you busy for several days.